What is safeguarding?

 Does our club need a Welfare Officer if we are an adult-only club or do not have any children or young people under the age of 18 as current members?

-The role of a WO is primarily to promote good practice within your club, to be a named point of contact for students, parents/carers, instructors and volunteers and to understand BSAC reporting procedures in case a concern is raised.
+The role of a WO is to take the lead in promoting good practice, to be a named point of contact and support for members and parents/carers, to recognise vulnerability and to understand BSAC reporting procedures in case a concern is raised.

 Further information on the role, skills and knowledge to look for in a WO is available in the Duty of care and welfare web section.